 Hanscom AFB is located in Massachusetts, approximately 30 minutes from Boston and roughly 90 minutes away from Westover AFB.
 The base manages to cover an impressive amount of territory being situated in Bedford but extending into other towns including Concord, Lexington, and Lincoln.

-Find information about Hanscom AFB, including the main commercial and DSN numbers for the base, information on basic services, base transportation, lodging for TDY and PSCing personnel, and inprocessing.
+Find information about Hanscom AFB, including the main commercial and DSN numbers for the base, information on basic services, base transportation, lodging for TDY and PCSing personnel, and inprocessing.

 Mission & Units